TAbdiukov/pytailer-fork/README.rst

 PyTailer fork
 ======

-This is a fork on pytailer with issue #16 being fixed, allowing the solution to detect line deletions and truncations.
+This is a fork on pytailer where additional logic is implemented, allowing the solution to detect line deletions and truncations.

 Tailer
 ======